First Time Skiing or Snowboarding: What to Expect

 - Getting on and off lifts takes practice

-The goal of day one isn’t to be good — it’s to get comfortable.
+The goal of your first day isn’t to be perfect — it’s to get comfortable.

 You’ll Start on Beginner Slopes Only